liesen/libspotify-node/README.md

 ## MIT license

-Copyright (c) 2010 Johan Liésen & Rasmus Andersson <http://hunch.se/>
+Copyright (c) 2010 Johan Liesén & Rasmus Andersson <http://hunch.se/>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal